max-upp/hello-world/README.md

 This is my first thing

 My name is Max.
-I'm an alright web designer/developer tryhing my best to get by in a big world.
+I'm an alright web designer/developer trying my best to get by in a big world.
 I believe we can do that together.